HRA Calculator

 No, you cannot claim HRA exemption if you live in your own house.
 HRA exemption is only available if you live in rented accommodation.
 If you live in your own property, the entire HRA received from your employer will be fully taxable.

-Can I claim both HRA exemption and home loan deductions?
+Is it possible to both HRA exemption and home loan deductions?

 Can I pay rent to my parents and claim HRA exemption?